 The hidden reality of supermarket honey

-It is highly likely that the honey you are eating thinking it is beneficial to your health and touted as “100% pure,” is nothing more than a blend of cheap substitutes.
+It is highly likely that the honey you are eating, thinking it is beneficial to your health and touted as “100% pure,” is nothing more than a blend of cheap substitutes.
 It's a bitter truth to swallow, especially considering many people think of honey as a healthy alternative to sugar.
 More on that later.

-What's more concerning is the lack of transparency in labeling.
+What's more concerning is the lack of transparency in labelling.
 Supermarkets proudly claim that their honey can be traced back to the beekeeper.
 However, they conveniently omit crucial details about its country of origin.
 How can we make informed choices when crucial information is deliberately concealed from us?

 From beekeepers' struggles to health risks